c3m-labs/HeatTrans/Development.md

 * Select "Window" -> "Show view" -> "Application Tools"
 * In "Application Tools" panel choose the name of the project and click "Build" documentation

-This will create a folder named _build_, which will contain a folder _HeatTrans_ that contains the build documentation of package.
+This will create a folder named _build_, which will contain folder _HeatTrans_ that contains the build documentation of package.

 ### Packaging HeatTrans